canonical/ops-lib-pgsql/README.md

             event.defer()
             return

-    def on_master_changed(self, event: pgsql.MasterChangedEvent):
+    def _on_master_changed(self, event: pgsql.MasterChangedEvent):
-        # Enforce a single 'db' relation, or else we risk directing writes to
-        # an the wrong backend.
-This can happen via user error, or redeploying
-        # the PostgreSQL backend.
-        if len(self.model.relations['db']) > 1:
-            self.unit.status = ops.model.BlockedStatus("Too many db relations!")
-            event.defer()
-            return
-        if event.relation.id not in (r.id for r in self.model.relations['db']):
-            return  # Deferred event for relation that no longer exists.

         if event.database != 'mydbname':
             # Leader has not yet set requirements.
+Wait until next event,
-Defer, or risk connecting to
-            # an incorrect database.
+            # or risk connecting to an incorrect database.
-            event.defer()
             return

         # The connection to the primary database has been created,